-Diversionary facilities and activities to help reduce anti-social behaviour (ASB) have been developed at a number of sites such as The Ridgeway and Vantorts in Sawbridgeworth.
-Feedback from our Community Safety team informs that our activity in this area to date has helped support their work.
+- 5.3.4 Diversionary facilities and activities to help reduce anti-social behaviour (ASB) have been developed at a number of sites such as The Ridgeway and Vantorts in Sawbridgeworth.
+Feedback from our Community Safety Partnership informs us that our activity in this area to date has helped support their work.
 We have worked closely with them to manage the expectations of our customers and to find effective ways of working in partnership with the police.
-A prime example where this has been achieved to good affect is King George Recreation Ground in Ware and will be replicated in future projects.
-Customers sometimes believe that there are only limited solutions to dealing with ASB.
-For instance to install "No Ball Game" signs on spaces where young people are creating noise or by simply trying to chase children away to a different location.
-We have found however that such actions are rarely effective.
-Signs that cannot be enforced will ultimately send the wrong message to young people.
-We have though been able to divert nuisance behaviour away from resident's houses by for instance planting shrubs against fences that have been used to kick balls against and by installing properly designed areas nearby that can provide a much more attractive area to play football.
-The installation of cameras have sometimes been called for but this is governed strictly by legislation that quite rightly insists on a balanced approach to consider people's privacy.
-Cameras can only be used where there is sufficient evidence of serious crime such as consistent theft or damage of a substantial value.

-Our diversionary tactics working closely with the police at sites such as Vantorts Close and previously at The Ridgeway and King George Recreation Ground allow us to open dialogue with the young people creating a nuisance and to use our limited resources to fund far more sustainable solutions such as play spaces that young people are excited about and that will ultimately draw them away from "problem" areas.
-It is important that whilst our work in this area should focus on those residents who are suffering the consequences of poor behaviour, we do not loose sight of the valuable resource that our open spaces provide to young people.
+A prime example where this has been achieved to good effect is King George Recreation Ground in Ware and will be replicated in future projects. - 5.3.5 Customers sometimes believe that there are only limited solutions to dealing with ASB.
+For instance, to install "No Ball Game" signs on spaces where young people are creating noise or by simply trying to chase children away to a different location.
+We have found however that such action is rarely effective.
+Signs that cannot be enforced will ultimately send the wrong message to voung people.
+We have been able to divert nuisance behaviour away from resident's houses by for instance planting shrubs against fences that have been used to kick balls against and by installing properly designed areas nearby that can provide a much more attractive area to play football.
+The installation of CCTV cameras has sometimes been called for but this is governed strictly by legislation that quite rightly insists on a balanced approach to consider people's right to privacy.
+Cameras can only be used where there is sufficient evidence of serious crime such as consistent theft or damage of a substantial value. - 5.3.6 Our diversionary tactics working closely with partners from the East Herts Community Safety Partnership such as the police, at Vantorts Close for example and previously at The Ridgeway and King George Recreation Ground allow us to open dialogue with the young people creating a nuisance and to use our limited resources to fund far more sustainable solutions such as play spaces that young people are excited about and that will ultimately draw them away from "problem" areas.
+It is important that whilst our work in this area should focus on those residents who are suffering the consequences of poor behaviour, we do not lose sight of the valuable resource that our open spaces provide to young people.
 They can provide "somewhere to go" and "something to do" in a social climate that in many ways is now less tolerant of young people and their needs.
 We will continue to work with our Community Safety Team and the police to ensure that residents' perception of crime is realistic and that we adopt a methodical approach to problem solving in each separate case.
 We cannot rely on actions that simply move a problem "out of our area of responsibility".
 Successfully restricting access to one of our parks for instance will no doubt result in moving an ASB problem to "the area in front of the shops" or the "garage block behind the houses".
 The problem still remains and often with worse consequences.